 They live in Canada for 183 days or more in a calendar year

-Residents and deemed residents of Canada should follow the filing requirements for residents: filing a T1 personal income tax return, meaning you would be eligible for other government benefits, such as the GST/HST credit, tuition carry-forward credits, and other provincial credits or tuition rebates.
+Residents and deemed residents of Canada should follow the filing requirements for residents, including filing a T1 personal income tax return, meaning they would be eligible for other government benefits such as the GST/HST credit, tuition carry-forward credits, and other provincial credits or tuition rebates.

 Wasn’t the tuition tax credit eliminated?

-No, it was not.
-At least not federally.
+Not federally.
 The “education and textbook amount” (which was a credit based on the number of months you were in school) was eliminated by the federal government, but the tuition amount (which is based on how much tuition you actually paid) has not been eliminated.
-However, you might be thinking of some provinces.
-Ontario, Saskatchewan, and Alberta recently eliminated the provincial equivalent of this credit.
+However, some provinces, including Ontario, Saskatchewan, and Alberta, recently eliminated the provincial equivalent of this credit.

 Can I just skip filing my return?